Market Volatility Makes The Case for Long-Term Care Planning

 The Reality of Market Corrections vs. LTC Needs

-The financial industry trains clients to believe that market movement is the greatest threat to their financial plans.
-But here’s the irony: They prepare for the temporary and ignore the inevitable.
+The financial industry trains clients to believe that market movement is the greatest threat to their financial plans, but the irony is they prepare for the temporary and ignore the inevitable.
 Long-Term Care risk doesn’t correct itself.
 It only grows more urgent with time.
 Financial Planning — and the Long-Term Care component — isn’t about timing the market.
 It’s about preparing for risks in life that won’t or can’t self-correct.

 Why Insurance-Based LTC Planning Makes Sense